C# 8: Nullable Reference Types

 #TryParse/TryGetValue pattern and generics

-Using TryParseXXX or TryGetXXX methods is a very common pattern.
-As seen before, you can use the [NotNullWhen(true)] attribute to indicate that the value of the out parameter is not null when the result of the method is true.
-However, in the case where the method returns false, you want to assign the out parameter with the default value.
-Currently, the compiler emits a warning when you do that.
-The workaround is to use the null-forgiving operator.
-Note that this is a bug that will be fixed in a future version of the compiler.
+Using TryParseXXX or TryGetXXX methods is a common pattern.
+As shown earlier, [NotNullWhen(true)] indicates that the out parameter is not null when the method returns true.
+When the method returns false, you still need to assign a default value to the out parameter, which currently triggers a compiler warning.
+The workaround is the null-forgiving operator.
+This is a known bug that will be fixed in a future version of the compiler.

 C#